-- (Note 1) As for loans of funds, we reasonably determine interest rates taking into consideration market interest rates. - (Note 2) We determine prices and other terms and conditions for transactions by reference to prevailing market interest rates, etc. - (Note 3) Allowance for doubtful accounts of 17,142 million yen is recognized to provide for claims with a higher probability of default. - In addition, provision of allowance for doubtful accounts of 433 million yen is recognized for the fiscal year under review.
+- (Note 1) As for loans of funds, we reasonably determine interest rates taking into consideration market interest rates. - (Note 2) We determine prices and other terms and conditions for transactions by reference to prevailing market interest rates, etc. - (Note 3) A debt guarantee was provided for corporate bonds and borrowings and a guarantee fee is received with an annual rate of 0.3%. - (Note 4) All shares the Company held in Renatus Co., Ltd., an affiliated company of the Company, were transferred.
+The price of the shares transferred was determined by considering the book value of the shares of Renatus Co., Ltd. immediately before the transaction.